Rural broadband: what are the options?

 4G speeds are better than the fixed line performance most rural users can expect and trials and expanded coverage means that the service is increasingly available outside of town and cities.

-Checking coverage maps from individual providers before signing up is a must or take a look at a site like OpenSignal for a rough point of comparison between providers.
+As well as checking coverage maps from the individual providers, it's worth taking a look at the signal checkers from Ofcom and sites like OpenSignal for a wider perspective and rough point of comparison between providers.

-3G and 4G are more expensive per GB than home broadband, though the good news is that unlimited and high usage deals (EE now offer up to 50GB a month) are increasingly available.
+3G and 4G are more expensive per GB than home broadband, though the good news is that high usage deals (EE now offer up to 50GB a month) are increasingly available.

-For more in depth information on mobile broadband: check out our full guide here.
+For more in depth information on mobile broadband, check out our full guide here, or click on the reviews of each of the main networks to find out more about their plans and devices.

-Satellite broadband has been floating around the edges of the UK broadband market for a few years now, held back from becoming more popular because of its high start-up costs and fairly low speeds and download allowances.
+Satellite broadband has been floating around the edges of the UK broadband market for a several years now, but until recently it was held back from becoming more popular because of its high start-up costs and fairly low speeds and download allowances.

 Community broadband projects

-So far we've concentrated solely on the options for individual households in rural areas can improve their broadband.
+So far we've concentrated solely on the options for individual households in rural areas to improve their broadband.

 But community broadband projects are working with small ISPs (altnets) to bypass the system rather than working within it or lobbying established providers for access in order to bring better internet access to whole villages.